Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

    It is recommended hoist main power supply and MS main power supply are separated.

 .. note::
-   SIGUREN TECHNOLOGIES RECOMMENDS that the power supply to the MotoSuiveur® System should not be cut off by the E-stop button.
+   SIGUREN technologies  RECOMMENDS that the power supply to the MotoSuiveur® System should not be cut off by the E-stop button.

 .. figure:: /_img/ms-unit/MS-Electrical-description.jpg